bardia36/datafile-cleaner/README.md

 - Remove unwanted columns based on template comparison
 - Eliminate duplicate rows with intelligent detection
 - Support for both CSV and Excel (.xlsx) formats
+- **NEW**: 11 comprehensive cleaning options including:
+  - Remove currency symbols, special characters, and leading zeros
+  - Replace N/A values and dashes with zeros
+  - Text case conversion and whitespace trimming
+  - Empty row and column removal

 🎯 **Three-Step Process**
 1. **File Upload**: Drag-and-drop or browse to upload data and template files
-2. **Template Selection**: Auto-detection with manual override options
+2. **Template Selection**: Auto-detection with manual override options and cleaning configuration
 3. **Download**: Get cleaned data in CSV or Excel format

 📊 **Intelligent Template Detection**
 - Automatically selects file with fewer rows as template
 - Falls back to smaller file size if row counts are equal
 - Manual override available for custom selection

+🎨 **Enhanced User Experience**
+- **NEW**: Interactive theme toggle (click the cat to switch dark/light mode)
+- **NEW**: Progress indicator positioned above the cat
+- **NEW**: Expandable column preview for large datasets
+- **NEW**: "Check All" button for quick cleaning option selection
+- Smooth animations and responsive design

 ## Technology Stack